Made in Builder.io

 4. Click on the Your Recent Photos tab.

-If you're on a Mac, the Preview app can convert the image to a png if you export it.
-If you're on a PC you can use Paint.
+If you're on a Mac, the Preview app can export the image to a png.
+If you're on a PC, Paint can convert an image.

 Despite the image optimization you get by using Builder's Image block, there may be times when you need to use an image that's hosted elsewhere.